North Korea–Russia relations: Soviet Union

-Russian Federation (RF)
+Russian Federation

-1990s
+Under Boris Yeltsin

 After the dissolution of the USSR, the new Russian government under Boris Yeltsin refused to provide support for North Korea, favoring South Korea instead.

 The first meeting of the Inter-governmental Commission for Trade, Economic, and Scientific-Technical Cooperation between Russia and DPRK was held in the spring of 1996 led by Deputy Premier Vitali Ignatenko.
-This was the highest- level meeting (at the deputy prime ministerial level) between Moscow and Pyongyang since the collapse of the Soviet Union.
+This was the highest-level meeting (at the deputy prime ministerial level) between Moscow and Pyongyang since the collapse of the Soviet Union.
 During the visit, the two countries agreed to restore bilateral trade and economic cooperation to its 1991 level.
 The two sides also agreed to restore bilateral inter-governmental commissions and to establish working-level bodies between North Korea and the Russian Far Eastern province for bilateral cooperation in science-technology, forestry, light industry, and transport.
-Ignatenko carried Yeltsin's personal message to Kim Jong-il.
+Ignatenko carried Yeltsin's personal message to Kim Jong Il.
 In the message, Yeltsin expressed his hopes for tension reduction on the Korean peninsula and North Korea's continuing observance of the Armistice Agreement.
-Kim Jong-il, expecting that Zyuganov, the Communist Party leader, would win the coming presidential election in June–July 1996, did not even send a letter of reply, nor did he meet with the Russian delegation.
+Kim Jong Il, expecting that Gennady Zyuganov, the General Secretary of the Communist Party of the Russian Federation, would win the coming presidential election in June–July 1996, did not even send a letter of reply, nor did he meet with the Russian delegation.

-2000s
+Since the mid-1990s, when it became apparent that South Korea would not become an important economic partner and that North Korea was not collapsing, Russia generally followed a strategy of diplomatic 'equidistance' between North and South Korea.